rootstrap/tech-guides/python/cookiecutter-django.md

 ### Code Climate
 1. Set up the project at CodeClimate. [guide](https://docs.codeclimate.com/docs/getting-started-with-code-climate)
-1. Find your `Test Coverage ID` at CodeClimate to complete the next configuration. [guide](https://docs.codeclimate.com/docs/finding-your-test-coverage-token)
+2. Find your `Test Coverage ID` at CodeClimate to complete the next configuration. [guide](https://docs.codeclimate.com/docs/finding-your-test-coverage-token)
-1. Follow one of the following configurations *Circle CI* or *GitHub Action*.
+3. Follow one of the these configurations: *Circle CI* or *GitHub Action*.
-1. Create a `.codeclimate.yml` configuration file in the root of the project using the following content as a starter to avoid analizing unnecessary files like tests and migrations.
+4. Create a `.codeclimate.yml` configuration file in the root of the project using the following content as a starter to avoid analyzing unnecessary files like tests and migrations.

 <details>
   <summary>.codeclimate.yml. <i>(Click &#x25B6; to display the file)</i></summary>